Resn/hurt-feelings/Readme.md

 - The Webflow export is only used during development and won't be included in the production build
 - Make sure to update your Webflow export when changes are made in Webflow
 - The `import-webflow` script processes the export to work with the local development environment
+- The Webflow export does not include any CMS data.
+This means that pages are exported with the empty state.
+To apply js to this state, grab the rendered html from the webflow page you need, paste it into the related html file in the `webflow-export` directory, and re-reun pnpm dev.
+Alternatively, you could set up a component in the style-guide that has nstatic data.

 ## Development